david-cortes/contextualbandits/README.md

 # Contextual Bandits

-This Python package contains implementations of methods from different papers dealing with the contextual bandits problem, as well as adaptations from typical multi-armed bandits strategies.
+This Python package contains implementations of methods from different papers dealing with the contextual bandit problem, as well as adaptations from typical multi-armed bandits strategies.
 It aims to provide an easy way to prototype and compare ideas, to reproduce research papers that don't provide easily-available implementations of their proposed algorithms, and to serve as a guide in learning about contextual bandits.

 ## Instalation